meganz/mpenc_doc/source/topics.rst

 We do not try to provide confidentiality of session existence, membership, or metadata, under any attack scenario.
 However, we try to avoid incompatiblities with any future other systems that do provide these properties, based on our knowledge of existing research and systems that approximate these.
+(We do use an opportunistic exponential padding scheme that hides the lowest bits of our content length, but have not analysed this under a strong threat model.)

 We aim to directly provide confidentiality of message content and authenticity of membership, ordering, and content; and later a limited form of confidential authenticity of ordering and content.
-An overview follows; we will expand on it in more detail in subsequent sections.
+An overview follows; we will expand on it in more detail in subsequent chapters.

-We achieve authenticity and confidentiality of message content with standard modern cryptographic primitives using ephemeral session keys.
+We achieve authenticity and confidentiality of message content, by using modern standard cryptographic primitives with ephemeral session keys.
 The security of these keys, and the authenticity of session membership and boundary ordering (freshness), are achieved through a group key agreement and authentication protocol.
 At present we use our own protocol, but this could be replaced.